18F/18f.gsa.gov/_posts/2015-04-29-18f-how-we-write.md

 For the post you’re reading right now, we asked the 18F team what they thought we should share about our blogging process with an external audience.
 Eric Mill, a developer and frequent blog contributor, noted that we offer 18F members complete autonomy to pitch and flesh out a blog post, and that the blog supports syntax highlighting, which allows our devs to share code easily.
 He also noted:

 > So I think the strongest form of this post includes some nods to the other things that help make our blog a Great Place to Write: authorial autonomy, infrastructure to support technical blog posts (e.g. syntax highlighting), immediate deployment from GitHub, a commitment to writing in a natural human voice, and an ongoing persistent invitation to all staff to be a part of the authorship.
-Other :+1: points: a strong tendency to use individual human bylines for all involved in a post, and a very light-touch approach to scheduling (I'd characterize it as, once approved, it's good to go ASAP as long as it's not slammed at the moment). - Eric Mill
+Other :+1: points: a strong tendency to use individual human bylines for all involved in a post, and a very light-touch approach to scheduling (I'd characterize it as, once approved, it's good to go ASAP as long as it's not slammed at the moment).
+>

-I'm drawing these points by contrasting how I've observed other blogs work in .gov that our team has coordinated with in the past.
+> I'm drawing these points by contrasting how I've observed other blogs work in .gov that our team has coordinated with in the past. - Eric Mill

 You’ll notice emoji in the comments Eric wrote above.
 Our team has started using emoji like a :thumbsup: or +100 to posts as a way to agree and keep the conversation light and fun.
 Here's another example from the conversation that led to this post: